 In 2011, he was drafted by the Philadelphia 76ers before being traded to Orlando Magic in 2012.
 At age 27, Vučević has proven himself an excellent offensive player with an average of 14.6 points-per-game.

-All looks well for Vučević especially after scoring a win against the New York Knicks (the night before this list is being written).
+All looks well for Vučević especially after scoring a win against the New York Knicks (the night before the creation of this list).

-But a closer look at the seven-foot player will reveal otherwise especially when you focus on his lower teeth.
-The Orlando Magic center appears to have a missing tooth only to find out that his teeth are not leveled with each other with an apparent height difference between his incisor and premolar.
+But a closer look at the seven-foot player will reveal otherwise, especially when you focus on his lower teeth.
+The Orlando Magic center appears to have a missing tooth only to find out that his teeth are not leveled with each other.
+He flaunts an apparent height difference between his incisor and premolar.

 He might have retired in the NBA after 16 seasons, but Philadelphia-native Rasheed Abdul “Sheed” Wallace still made it on our list of NBA players with bad teeth.